 Devils Tower National Monument strives to make all locations throughout the monument accessible to people of all abilities.
 The process to make all areas accessible is ongoing.
 Here are some details that may make your visit more enjoyable.

 Built in 1935, the log structure features exhibits on Devils Tower.
 The doorway will accommodate wheelchairs up to 35 inches in width.
-Curb cuts allow access to drinking fountains, benches, binoculars, and information kiosk in the center plaza area.
-Accessible restrooms are located in the first log building on the right as one enters the visitor center parking lot.
+Curb cuts allow access to drinking fountains, benches, binoculars, and the information kiosk in the center plaza area.
+Accessible restrooms are located in the first log building on the right as you enter the visitor center parking lot.

 Four sites in the campground are accessible - sites A-2, A-4, B-11, and B-25.
 Campground restrooms are accessible.

 The outdoor amphitheater is wheelchair accessible.
-Restrooms are not available at the amphitheater.
+Accessible restrooms are available across the street in the picnic area.

 The restrooms and drinking fountain are accessible.
-Two picnic tables will accommodate wheelchairs.
+There are two picnic tables which will accommodate wheelchairs.
 They are located on either side of the sidewalk before you reach the restrooms.